saikiransaindla/ragnarok/README.md

-# ragnarok
+# Ragnarok
-Inevitable doom but trying to prevent it
+Trying to prevent the inevitable doom!